Dan O'Toole: Broadcasting career

 In February 2016, during the week of Super Bowl 50, O'Toole was unusually harsh and biting toward his employers at Fox Sports 1.
 He sent several tweets toward people that were the subject of a Deadspin news article.
 The tweets may have been attributed to the recent layoffs and budget cuts at Fox Sports Live.
 On February 23, 2017, Fox Sports Live was cancelled and the two hosts' contracts were not renewed.
 On March 1, 2017, during NHL trade deadline coverage, TSN announced it had re-signed both Onrait and O'Toole in their previous roles at the network, hosting SC with Jay and Dan at 12:00 am EST.

 On February 2, 2021, as part of a wave of cuts at Bell Media, O'Toole was let go from TSN, broadcasting his last show with Onrait on February 4, 2021.
 A few days later, O'Toole sent a series of tweets questioning and criticizing Bell's motives behind their mental health campaigns.

-O’Toole later revealed on The Ariel Helwani Show that he went on a “bender” out of pity after being let go from TSN, and said his problems with drinking had been following him for some time.
-He later checked into a rehab facility and has been sober since that time.